-Over the last couple years, the gluten-free industry has raked in over $10 billion dollars per year on gluten-free food products.
+Over the last few years, the gluten-free industry has raked in over $10 billion dollars per year on gluten-free food products.
 Although a common misconception is that a gluten-free diet will promote weight loss, a gluten-free diet does have the potential to help people feel better.

-I often try to remember what exactly it means for people when they say they have gluten intolerance.
 Those who have complete gluten intolerance have Celiac disease.
 According to the National Institute of Health, people with celiac disease amounts to 1 in 133 Americans which totals more than 2 million Americans.
 More specifically, individuals with celiac disease cannot tolerate certain proteins found in grains including wheat, barley, and rye, which can collectively be referred to as gluten.

 When someone who has celiacs consume gluten, their body has an allergic reaction causing the inside lining of the small intestine to become inflamed.
 It also interferes with the digestion and absorption of nutrients in the food this leads to vitamin and mineral deficiency, and other short-term health problems that can include fatigue, constipation, depression, and irritability to name a few.
 In the long term, health issues can include infertility, osteoporosis and liver and thyroid diseases.